akankshajavvaji/4-in-a-row/README.md

 APPLICATION HOSTING

-The application currently runs locally using the setup above.
+The application is fully functional when run locally using the setup instructions above, including real-time multiplayer gameplay, bot fallback, reconnection handling, and a persistent PostgreSQL-backed leaderboard.

-It can be deployed using platforms such as:
-- Render
-- Railway
-- Fly.io
+The backend has also been deployed on cloud platforms such as Render for validation.
+On free-tier hosting, PostgreSQL requires separate managed database provisioning and schema migration.
+Since this is an infrastructure concern and independent of core game logic, the project is documented and demonstrated primarily via local execution.

 --------------------------------------------------